mis à jour

 Description

-We are offering a paid training opportunity to spend the coming winter in the Arctic Norway with 50 sled dogs in a tourist company, learning everything about these wonderful creatures and what it means to be a sled dog guide.
-Our promise is that you will have a great time here, and that we teach you all you need to be able to work as a sled dog guide anywhere in the North.
+We are offering a paid training and then working opportunity to spend this winter in the Arctic Norway with 114 sled dogs in a tourist company, learning everything about these wonderful creatures and what it means to be a sled dog guide.
+Our promise is that you will have a great time here, and that we teach you all you need to be able to work as a sled dog guide anywhere in the North, including but not limited to staying with us.

 (With this being a contracted and paid position, we need you to be either an EU citizen or have your Norwegian working visa sorted in order to be employed legally.
-We would also encourage you to be committed to stay from as soon as possible until the end of March.)
+We would also ask for a longer commitment, preferably a year with a holiday included of course.)

 A little about us: we are a company that is providing winter dogsledding tours in our two kennels of around 150 dogs, operating in a quite remote area that is still close to Tromsø, Norway, in Ramfjordbotn.
-What we aim for in general is to have one more person in our small, close-knit international team who has an affection towards dogs, is a nice and helpful and kind person that likes to smile and make other people smile, and has an interest in outdoor life above the Arctic Circle.
+What we aim for in general is to have a few more people in our small, close-knit international team who have an affection towards dogs, are nice and helpful and kind persons that like to smile and make other people smile, and have an interest in outdoor life above the Arctic Circle.
 Yes, we are involved in tourism, and we try our best to do it the right, sustainable (we are proudly Eco-Lighthouse certified) and respectful way, so that it keeps being fun for everybody involved, no matter the amount of legs they have.

 A little about you: you don't need any experience with sled dogs, but it sure helps if you are happy among them in general, and are a fast learner who can embrace constant change and irregularity (both in weather and in everyday operations), take frequent early failure as a step towards learning, are always cool under pressure, plucky, and very adept at handling problems in a swift and expeditious manner.
-But most importantly be a nice, kind, patient, honest, trustworthy, curious person.
+But most importantly be a nice, kind, patient, honest, trustworthy, curious character with a good heart.
+The rest we can teach you.

 The camp in which we look help for is located in Breivikeidet, about 50 minutes from Tromsø, where the colds are not so cold (we rarely end up below -25C that is) and the circumstances not so rustic, so it's a great place if you want to carefully dip your toes into the Arctic life.

 As mentioned, we need you to be either an EU citizen or have your Norwegian working visa in order to be employed legally.
-We would also encourage you to be committed to stay for the whole winter season, because there's a lot to learn and there's not much point in leaving exactly when you would start to get to know the place, the dogs, the people and to actually know what you are doing.
+We would want you to be committed to stay for the summer and winter season, because they are very different, and there's a lot to learn in both about both the dogs and yourself, and there's not much point in leaving exactly when you would start to get to feel at home and at ease.
 And we expect a genuine care and a sense of responsibility towards our dogs, our guests and also each other, to make sure everyone involved has a great time.

 • Types d'aide et opportunités d'apprendre